yanlisa/datasci-py/README.md

     - To be submitted through Github

 ## Course material
-In-class and take-home exercises are posted through Jupyter notebooks or available as python scripts.
-They are numbered by week.
+In-class and take-home exercises are posted through Jupyter notebooks or available as Python scripts.
+They are numbered by week and will be all available in this Github folder.
+Towards the end of the course, we will tackle basic LaTeX typesetting and math mode, where the choice of TeX editor is up to you.

 ## Syllabus and course topics
 - Python (3 weeks)